pkgcraft/pkgcraft/crates/pkgcruft-git/README.md

 When using multiple pre-push hooks, it will have to be called manually passing the expected remote arguments.

-## Server side commit verification via git pre-receive hook
+## Server side verification via pre-receive hook

 To start a service demo, run the following script: